-Cutaneous circulation is involved in the blood supply of the skin.
-The skin is not a very metabolically active tissue and has relatively small energy requirements; therefore, its blood supply is different from other tissues.
+Cutaneous circulation is involved in the supplying blood to the skin.
+The skin is not very metabolically active and thus has relatively small energy requirements.
+Because of this, its blood supply is different from other tissues.
+Some of the circulating blood volume in the skin will flow through arteriovenous anastomoses (AVAs) instead of capillaries.
+AVAs play a role in temperature regulation.

 In this article, we shall consider the various adaptations of cutaneous circulation.

-Arteriovenous Anastomoses
+Arteriovenous Anastomoses (AVAs)

 Temperature Regulation